-Rothermere American Institute, University of Oxford
+Rothermere American Institute, University of Oxford (online)

-- How is racial identity enacted through the media?
+How is racial identity enacted through media?

-- How have racial hierarchies shaped the evolution of media industries?
+How have racial hierarchies shaped the evolution of media industries?

-- What role does the media play in anti-racist activism?
+What role does the media play in anti-racist activism?

 The conference is committed to highlighting the work of individuals from diverse backgrounds and experiences.
-Preference will be given to panels that reflect this commitment to diversity and inclusion.

 Organising committee: Sage Goodwin (email@example.com); Cindy Ma (firstname.lastname@example.org).